obriante/capillary-matlab/README.md

 ### NOTE

-If you use this ns-3 model for accademic purpose, authors appreciate if you cite both mentioned papers.
+If you use this simulator for accademic purpose, authors appreciate if you cite both mentioned papers.

 ### The module was not completed.